lean-delivery/ansible-role-java/README.md

 - Install JDK, JRE
 - Additional opportunity to install from sapmachine-fallback, web, local source, s3.

+**Amazon Corretto**

+- Install JDK 8 and 11
+- Install JRE 8 (Amazon Linux 2, Windows only)
+- Linux x64 platform only
+- Additional opportunity to install from corretto-fallback, web, local source, s3.

 DISCLAIMER: usage of any version of this role implies you have accepted the [Oracle Binary Code License Agreement for Java SE](http://www.oracle.com/technetwork/java/javase/terms/license/index.html).